kubecost/docs/agent.md

 * prometheus-server Deployment and service
 * node-exporter DaemonSet

 Optionally, the `--set networkCosts.enabled=true` can be used during the helm install to include the `kubecost-network-costs` DaemonSet.
+[Learn more](https://docs.kubecost.com/network-allocation.html)

 3. Confirm with Kubecost team on successful deployment, which will then provide an endpoint `http://<your-organization>.kubecost.io` which can be used to access all exported data.